ishanwalia7579/MusicHub/README.md

 ## Screenshots
 ![Screenshot of Spotify Clone UI](https://via.placeholder.com/800x400)
-*Example layout of the Spotify Clone.*
+*Example layout of the MusicsHub.*

 ## Future Improvements
 - Add interactivity with JavaScript for a functional music player.